 For voice calls in camp, you can purchase phone credit and use one of our satellite phones in camp.
 Credit will be charged at US\$60 for 45 minutes.
-If clients would like to make calls on the satellite phones when out of camp then we ask that this is requested in advance (for example: when at the South Pole).
+If clients would like to make calls on the satellite phones when out of camp then we ask that this is requested in advance.
 Please note that these phones are used for communication between camps by our team and will only be available when not in use for such.